ea/lytro_unlock/README.md

 rtcget_inforeg -- Get RTC inforeg, in hex: 0xFFFFFFFF.
 ```

 Some of these are pretty interesting.
-Some I haven't yet come around to figure our (there seems to be a panorama mode!).
+Some I haven't yet come around to figure out (there seems to be a panorama mode!).
 Here's some of the highlights
  - `rfitamron`
 	Gives full control over the lens.
 This one actually has a few "undocumented" subcommands that enable precise focus control, autofocus activation , zoom and everything that has anything to do with the lens (I guess the name reveals who was the manufacturer of the lens, Tamron is a well known brand).
     - `rfisettings`